 History majors who are residents of Niagara or Erie county and full-time students in their junior or senior year and working at least part-time who have compiled an over-all grade point average of at least 3.0 are eligible for the Bryan G. Argo Memorial Scholarship.
 Applicants should submit a letter of reference from a current professor or civic or spiritual leader and write a personal statement as described in the application.
 The scholarship awards demonstrated family values, integrity, and personal achievements.
 This award is made each year through the generosity of the family and friends of Bryan Argo, a History student who was devoted to family and friends, believed strongly in continuing education, and whose promising life was tragically cut short.
 The scholarship is awarded in the fall to be used during that current academic year.
-The Argo Memorial Scholarship form is available in 544 Park Hall.
+The Argo Memorial Scholarship form is available on Academic Works.

 Each year the History Department awards study abroad scholarships to qualified History majors enrolling in a recognized summer, semester, winter intersession, or year-long study abroad program.
 Study abroad scholarship forms are available online and at the Reception Office of the History Department (Park 544), and should be submitted there in hard copy and in person.
 The department holds a competition in the fall for spring semester study abroad and one in the spring for summer, fall, and full academic year programs.